ktalons/Violent-Python/README.md

 ---

+## 🤝 Contributing

+PRs are closed; please fork to propose changes.

+---

 ## 📖 Academic integrity and responsible use

 This repository documents my learning.
 It should not be used to violate the